jamestomasino/blog.tomasino.org/content/post/virtue.md

 So I asked myself, "Do I want to believe?"
 I asked, "Can I let myself believe?"
 And still, "Is belief worth it."
 A funny thing happened when I did that.
-I realized that by asking the question, I had admitted to myself that my faith existed already, that I was surpressing it, hiding away from the guilt.
+I realized that by asking the question, I had admitted to myself that my faith existed already, that I was suppressing it, hiding away from the guilt.
 It wasn't pretty.

 Even these days, as I know I've moved forward a great deal, I still see